dev-payal/django-react-project/README.md

 7. Make migrations, run-
 `python manage.py makemigrations`
 `python manage.py migrate`
+Check you migrations folder to check whether the table got created or not.
+If not, run these commands- `python manage.py makemigrations backend` and `python manage.py migrate`.

-8. Run `python manage.py populate_coutries_table` in the terminal to populate the db.
+9. Run `python manage.py populate_coutries_table` in the terminal to populate the db.

-9. Now, run `python manage.py runserver`, your api is up and running on the local server.
+10. Now, run `python manage.py runserver`, your api is up and running on the local server.